datascientist-hist/Spam_Messages_Classification/README.md

 |Support Vector Classifier| 86.56%|
 |Voting Classifier |97.98%|

-At this point before moving on I should choose the model to fit,in this case i will take into account only the accuracy on the test set to choose the model  (but I could also consider 'recall','precision' and others metrics), for this reason i will choose **Random Forest**
+At this point before moving on I should choose the model to analyze,in this case i will take into account only the accuracy on the test set to choose the model  (but I could also consider 'recall','precision' and others metrics),for this reason i will choose **Random Forest**

-# Fitting the model
+# Model's features

-Fitting Random Forest classifier
+Showing the features of the Random Forest classifier

 ```
 rf.get_params()